aosborne17/AirportProject/README.md

 Georgina
 Andrew

+It would make sense to first create a database in which we would store various information, that way we can then run code that can add to and take from that database.

 ## Airport
  - How many runways would the airport have
  - How many destinations would it be possible to travel to from our airport